-Chantale Dumoulin Professor, School of Rehabilitation, Université de Montréal
+Chantale Dumoulin, Professor, School of Rehabilitation, Université de Montréal

 Chantale Dumoulin is Canada's leading expert in women's urogynecological health and aging and one of top three internationally-recognized researchers in her field.
 She aims to improve women's urinary continence by increasing our knowledge of pathophysiology, developing cost-effective interventions and providing capacity-building for clinicians.
-She is Professor, founder and Director of the post-graduate pelvic floor rehabilitation program at the School of Rehabilitation, Université de Montréal, and holds the Canadian Research Chair in Urogynecological Health and Aging.
-A prolific researcher, Cochrane review author/editor and International Clinical practice guidelines chair, she contributes to providing Canadian women with affordable, targeted and effective first-line interventions.
+She is Professor, founder and Director of the post-graduate pelvic floor rehabilitation program at the School of Rehabilitation, Université de Montréal, with a Canadian Research Chair in Urogynecological Health and aging between 2012-2022 A. A prolific researcher, Cochrane review author/editor and International Clinical practice guidelines chair, she contributes to providing Canadian women with affordable, targeted and effective first-line interventions.

-Allison Eddy Professor & Head, Department of Pediatrics, University of British Columbia, Chief Pediatric Medicine, BC Children's and Women's Hospital
+Allison Eddy Professor Emerita, Department of Pediatrics, University of British Columbia

-Dr. Allison Eddy is Professor & Head of Pediatrics, University of British Columbia and Chief, Pediatric Medicine, BC Children's & Women's Hospital.
-She has held prior faculty positions at U. Toronto (12 years) and U. Washington (15 years), also serving as the Director of a NIH-funded Child Health Research Center (UW) and the inaugural Director of the Tissue and Cell Sciences Research Center at Seattle Children's Research Institute.
+Dr. Allison Eddy was Professor & Head of Pediatrics, University of British Columbia and Chief, Pediatric Medicine, BC Children's & Women's Hospital.
+She became a UBC Emerita Professor on September 1, 2022.
+She has held prior faculty positions at U. Toronto (12 years) and U. Washington (15 years), also serving as the Director of a NIHDfunded Child Health Research Center (UW) and the inaugural Director of the Tissue and Cell Sciences Research Center at Seattle Children's Research Institute.
 Dr. Eddy is internationally recognized for her basic research discoveries on the cellular and molecular mechanisms of kidney fibrosis and for training the next generation of academic pediatricians and kidney specialists.

-Justin Ezekowitz Professor of Medicine, Cardiologist, University of Alberta
+Justin Ezekowitz, Professor of Medicine, Cardiologist, University of Alberta